-A guide to Editorial and Commentary
+OPINION EXCHANGE | A guide to Editorial and Commentary

-The Editorial Board is committed to hosting a civil and informed debate on the issues that matter most to the Star Tribune’s readers.

-One of the ways we get the conversation started is to provide our own views in the form of editorials, which represent the institutional view of the Star Tribune.
+Editorials represent the view of the Star Tribune Editorial Board.
+Board members are David Banks, Jill Burcum, Scott Gillespie, Denise Johnson, Patricia Lopez, John Rash and D.J.
+Tice.
+Star Tribune Opinion staff members Maggie Kelly and Elena Neuzil also contribute, and Star Tribune CEO and Publisher Steve Grove serves as an adviser to the board.

-Editorial Board members offer their ideas at regular staff meetings.
-Some of those ideas come in response to news coverage, while others may come from sources they’ve developed in their areas of expertise or from one of the many meetings the board holds with community leaders, politicians, government officials and citizens’ groups.
+Board members offer their ideas at regular staff meetings.
+Those ideas come in response to news coverage, from sources members have developed in their areas of expertise, or from one of the meetings the board holds with community leaders, politicians, government officials and citizens' groups.

 Board members discuss whether topics are worthy, how the editorial might be argued and what reporting will be needed to develop an informed opinion.
 There's sometimes disagreement about the direction an editorial should take, and in those cases, the editorial page editor makes the call.